atomisticnet/tools-and-data/README.md

 ## Contributing

 We welcome everybody to contribute to this list.
-Your name will be added to the copyright statement at the top of this document.
+Your name will be added to the list of contributors at the top of this document.

 ## ML atomistic potentials